raigl/WWI-vecIF/ReadMe.md

 Original WWI hardware used a more elaborate method:
 A fixed ramp generator (for each coordinate) was multiplied by the vector delta coordinate provided.
+The advantage is that the end points and do not depend on the precision of the integration capacitor.
-The advantage is that the strobe at start and end points could be slightly before and after the end of the ramp, ensuring precise start and end points.
+Also the strobe start and end could be slightly before and after the end of the ramp, ensuring that a chain of vectors has no gaps.

 ## Displays

-To display the vectors, the display device must have analog inputs for X/Y mode and a Z input for intensitiy modulation.
+To display the vectors, the display device must have analog inputs for X/Y mode and a (digital) Z input for intensitiy modulation.

 To better mimic the original, the vector interface board provides a display bus connector to be used with one or more display tap boards,